mgeeky/Penetration-Testing-Tools/clouds/aws/README.md

 - **`exfiltrateLambdaTasksDirectory.py`** - Script that creates an in-memory ZIP file from the entire directory `$LAMBDA_TASK_ROOT` (typically `/var/task`) and sends it out in a form of HTTP(S) POST request, within an `exfil` parameter.
 To be used for exfiltrating AWS Lambda's entire source code.

 - **`identifyS3Bucket.rb`** - This script attempts to identify passed name whether it resolves to a valid AWS S3 Bucket via different means.
 This script may come handy when revealing S3 buckets hidden behind HTTP proxies.

+- **`pentest-ec2-instance`** - A set of utilities for quick starting, ssh-ing and stopping of a single temporary EC2 instance intended to be used for Web out-of-band tests (SSRF, reverse-shells, dns/http/other daemons).